mobizt/ESP-Mail-Client/README.md

   config.enable.text = true;

-  // Connect to the server with the defined session and options imap.connect(&session, &config);
+  // Connect to the server
+  imap.connect(&session /* session credentials */, &config /* operating options and its result */);

   // Open or select the mailbox folder to read the message imap.selectFolder("INBOX");